EricZinda/docsproto/devhowto/devhowtoConceptualFailures.md

 2) The MRS
 3) The place in the tree for which we want the English

 It will walk the tree in execution order using the function we've written [in a previous section](devhowtoSimpleQuestions) called `WalkTreeUntil()`.
-This function will pass each predication, in execution order, to a different function called `RefineNLGWithPredication()`.
+This function will pass each predication, in execution order, to a different function called `RefineNLGWithPredication()` ("NLG" stands for "Natural Language Generation").
 That function will determine if the predication is restricting the `variable` in question somehow.
-If so, it adds some data to a structure called `nlg_data` ("NLG" stands for "Natural Language Generation") that is the English description of what the restriction *is*.
-At the end, we call a function (`ConvertToEnglish`) that takes all the gathered data and turns it into English:
+If so, it adds some data to a structure called `nlg_data` that records what the English description of the restriction is.
+At the end, we'll call a function (`ConvertToEnglish()`) that takes all the gathered data and turns it into English:

 ~~~
 # Given the index where an error happened and a variable,